train50000/belpercommunitychurch/_pages/Gatherings/index.md

 <hr />

 As well as our whole church gatherings (listed below), we also meet regularly to pray for the Church in Belper.
-Please speak to Henry for more details.
+Please speak to Henry or any of the leadership team for more details.

 <h2>Upcoming whole church gatherings</h2>